 "He’s a confident and amazingly gifted performer biting off works of immense complexity..." -Paul Hertelendy, Arts San Francisco

-Rob began his professional orchestral career with the Richmond Symphony Orchestra followed by a longtime position with The Phoenix Symphony.
+For seven years, Rob was principal second violin of the Louisville Orchestra.
+He began his professional orchestral career with the Richmond Symphony Orchestra followed by a longtime position with The Phoenix Symphony.
 He has also performed with the orchestras of Minnesota, Cincinnati, Indianapolis, St. Louis, Columbus, and Virginia.
-For four summers he was a member of the Colorado Music Festival in Boulder - where he met his wife who is also a violinist.
+For four summers he was a member of the Colorado Music Festival in Boulder—where he met his wife, who is also a violinist.

-Small ensemble collaborations with diverse artists such as Rhiannon Giddens, Joe Pug, Ben Sollee, Tobie Milford and The Low Anthem have been especially gratifying.
-On bigger stages, Rob has performed as concertmaster for orchestral concerts with Barry Manilow, Celtic Woman, Michael Feinstein, Jackie Evancho and as assistant concertmaster for the North American tour of Star Wars in Concert.
-Recent highlights have been string quartet performances at the Forecastle Festival backing up My Morning Jacket and Alabama Shakes.
+Small ensemble collaborations with diverse artists such as Rhiannon Giddens, Lizzie No, Joe Pug, Ben Sollee, Tobie Milford and The Low Anthem have been especially gratifying along with performances at the Forecastle Festival backing up My Morning Jacket and Alabama Shakes..
+On bigger stages, Rob has performed as concertmaster for orchestral concerts with Barry Manilow, Celtic Woman, Michael Feinstein, Jackie Evancho, and as assistant concertmaster for the North American tour of Star Wars in Concert.

-Born and raised in Massachusetts, Rob began studying the violin at a young age with his grandmother.
+Born and raised in Massachusetts, Rob began the violin at a young age, learning from his grandmother.
 A graduate of the University of Cincinnati College-Conservatory of Music, he earned two degrees in violin performance, studying with Dr. Won-Bin Yim, for whom he served as graduate teaching assistant, and also with Dorothy Delay.
 His violin is from Reggio Emilia in northern Italy, made by Mario Bedocchi in 1927.

 “Robert Simonds played Dissolve, but instead of exploring how one chord led to the next and fit into the overall form, he presented them as blunt objects of sound.
 With that attitude, the music is gripping,” -George Grella, New York Classical Review